metal-stack/docs/docs/src/installation/deployment.md

           {% endfor %}
 ```

-This playbook will always be run before the actual metal-stack deployment and provide you with the correct Ansible role dependencies.
+This playbook will always be run before the actual metal-stack deployment and provide you with the proper versions of the Ansible role dependencies.

 ### Inventory

-Then, there will be an inventory for the control plane deployment in `control-plane/inventory.yaml` that adds the localhost to the `control-plane` host group:
+Then, there will be an inventory for the control plane deployment in `inventories/control-plane.yaml` that adds the localhost to the `control-plane` host group:

 ```yaml
 ---